Santana Garrett: Enhancement talent (2013, 2016–2018)

-In September 2013, Garrett received a tryout in WWE's developmental territory NXT on the September 13, 2013 tapings which aired on tape delay on October 9, where she faced Charlotte accompanied by Bayley in a losing effort.
+In September 2013, Garrett received a tryout in WWE's developmental territory NXT on the September 13, 2013, tapings which aired on tape delay on October 9, where she faced Charlotte accompanied by Bayley in a losing effort.
 In 2016, though not signed to WWE, Garrett made three appearances on NXT, losing to Asuka, Emma and Billie Kay.
 On July 13, 2017, Garrett returned as part of the Mae Young Classic, being eliminated from the tournament in the first round by Piper Niven.
-She made an appearance on the October 26, 2017 episode of NXT, participating in a battle royal which was won by Nikki Cross to determine one of the contenders for the vacant NXT Women's Championship at NXT TakeOver: WarGames.
-On the July 4, 2018 episode of NXT, Garrett was defeated by Dakota Kai.
+She made an appearance on the October 26, 2017, episode of NXT, participating in a battle royal which was won by Nikki Cross to determine one of the contenders for the vacant NXT Women's Championship at NXT TakeOver: WarGames.
+On the July 4, 2018, episode of NXT, Garrett was defeated by Dakota Kai.

 NXT (2019–2021)

 In mid-August 2019, it was announced that Garrett had been officially signed to a contract and would report to the Performance Center before she appeared in the developmental company NXT.
-On November 6, 2019 episode of NXT, Santana made her in-ring debut in a losing effort against Taynara Conti.
+On November 6, 2019, episode of NXT, Santana made her in-ring debut in a losing effort against Taynara Conti.
+On the December 18, 2019, episode of NXT Santana was defeated by Io Shirai.
 On January 15, 2020, Santana was an entrant in a number one contender's battle royal to face Rhea Ripley for the NXT Women's Championship at NXT TakeOver: Portland, but was eliminated by Shayna Baszler.
-On the April 17, 2020 episode of Main Event, Garrett debuted on the main roster, losing to Liv Morgan.
+On the February 12, 2020, episode of NXT Santana was defeated by Bianca Belair in less than one minute.
+On the April 17, 2020, episode of Main Event, Garrett debuted on the main roster, losing to Liv Morgan.
 On the April 20 episode of Raw, Santana made her Raw debut, but was quickly defeated by Bianca Belair.
 Garrett had a losing streak in NXT, losing to the likes of Belair, Io Shirai and Mia Yim in convincing fashion, while also failing to win on the main roster.
-Garrett ended her losing streak on June 3, 2020 episode of NXT with a win over Aliyah.
-On the July 1, 2020 episode of NXT, Santana was squashed by the returning Mercedes Martinez who no-sold her offense.
+Garrett ended her losing streak on June 3, 2020, episode of NXT with a win over Aliyah.
+This would be Garrett's only televised victory during her time with WWE.
+On the July 1, 2020, episode of NXT, Santana was effortlessly destroyed and defeated by the returning Mercedes Martinez who no-sold her offense.
 Garrett entered the 2021 Women's Royal Rumble at number 12.
-She was eliminated by Ripley, and lasted 4 minutes and 31 seconds.
-On June 2, 2021, Garrett was released by WWE.
+She lasted four minutes and thirty-one seconds before being eliminated by Rhea Ripley.
+On June 2, 2021, Garrett was released by WWE, ending her near-two-year tenure with the company.